Freeze (T-Pain song): Critical response

 The Guardian editor Alex Macpherson praised the production: "Thr33 Ringz' humour is still superbly crass and mostly enjoyable, especially when allied with the skittering beats and post-funk bounce of Freeze."
 Jesal 'Jay Soul' Padania of RapReviews.com called this song nice enough.
 Eric Henderson wrote a positive review: "Freeze" might be another freeze-dried Chris Brown upper, but it boasts the cleanest production this side of Ne-Yo."

 Music video

 The shoot for the music video was released on YouTube on September 30 by Mike & Rocco (reality).
 The video was set to premiere on January 5, 2009 but leaked on December 31, 2008 and was officially released on January 1, 2009 via MTV Jams.
-The video ranked at #82 on BET's Notarized: Top 100 Videos of 2009 countdown.

 Chart positions

 "Freeze" debuted at number 38 on the Billboard Hot 100 in the US with downloads only, and also debuted at number 45 on the Canadian Hot 100 and number 62 on the UK Singles Chart due to digital downloads in those countries.
 Also in the US it charted on the Hot R&B/Hip-Hop Songs after its physical release at number 39.
-It has been most successful in Australia and New Zealand peaking at number 62 and number 23 respectively.
+It has been most successful in Australia and New Zealand peaking at number 26 and number 23 respectively.